hoangkhanhnghi04/my-repository/California COVID19 Prediction/README.md

 ## Project Intro/Objective
 The purpose of this project is to find key features that have a correlation with predicting, and modeling future COVID-19 cases in the state of California.
-There currently exist models that attempt to tackle this question, but they are primarily focused on a country level and are limited in feature scope.

 ### Methods Used
 * Inferential Statistics